adikulkarni0/pxdocs/content/shared/on-prem-pks-common-install.md

     If you already have an existing runtime config, add the release and addon in [runtime-configs/director-runtime-config.yaml](https://raw.githubusercontent.com/portworx/portworx-stop-bosh-release/master/runtime-configs/director-runtime-config.yaml) to your existing runtime config.

-    Once we have the runtime config file prepared, let's update it in the Director.
+    Once we have the runtime config file prepared, let's update it in the Director:

     ```text
     bosh -e director-environment update-runtime-config runtime-configs/director-runtime-config.yaml
     ```

-3. Apply the changes
+3. Apply the changes.

     After the runtime config is updated, go to your Operations Manager Installation Dashboard and click "Apply Changes".
 This will ensure bosh will add the addon on all new vm instances.